nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### 3.2.1 Technical Terms

+The table below explains some technical terms that you may come across throughout the user guide.

 | Term | Definition |
 |:---:|:----:|
 | Command | Keywords that Sellah recognises to invoke specific commands. |